 PBS Editorial Standards and Policies

-- Editorial integrity: PBS content should embrace the highest commitment to excellence, professionalism, intellectual honesty and transparency.
-In its news and information content, accuracy should be the cornerstone.
+- Editorial integrity: PBS content should embrace the highest commitment to excellence, professionalism, intellectual honesty, and transparency.
+Accuracy is the cornerstone of PBS’s news and informational content.

-- Quality: PBS content should be distinguished by professionalism, thoroughness, and a commitment to experimentation and innovation.
+- Quality: PBS seeks the highest quality content available.
+PBS content should be distinguished by professionalism, thoroughness, and a commitment to experimentation and innovation.

-- Diversity: PBS must be responsive to a diverse public and has a responsibility to explore subjects of significance and the marketplace of ideas.
+- Diversity: PBS strives to offer a variety of quality content.
+PBS must be responsive to a diverse public and has a responsibility to explore subjects of significance and the marketplace of ideas.

 - Local station autonomy: Local decision-making ensures topical and relevant content and allows PBS member stations to reflect the communities they serve.

 Please click below to review the complete PBS Editorial Standards and Policies: